mildone/SystemDesign/README.md

 # SystemDesign
     For those who wants to build system wide knowledge.
-The more i see the less i know for sure.
+    Crash it and good luck.